On the modeling of irreversibility by relaxator Liouville dynamics: Introduction

 Basic laws of thermodynamics state that macroscopic systems consisting of a huge number $N$ of constituents reach a steady state after some characteristic relaxation time $\tau_r$.
 Lots of initial states reach the same stationary state.
 In closed systems with fixed average energy the stationary state is an equilibrium state, very well described as a canonical Gibbs state, $e^{-H/T}/Z$ with temperature $T$ and partition sum $Z$.
 Among all possible unit trace states with fixed average value of energy $E=\BRA H\KET$ the Gibbs state has the maximum von Neumann entropy.
 In closed systems with fixed average energy $E$ the von Neumann entropy will change from its initial value to the maximum value of the Gibbs state.
 The reversed motion never happens.
 The condition of a macroscopic description by the Gibbs state as an equilibrium state relies on the condition of large $N$ manifesting in very small relative fluctuations of thermodynamic state variables like energy $E$ of the order of $1/\sqrt{N}$ (see e.g. \cite{LL5}).

 The irreversibility of macroscopic processes expressed by the basic thermodynamic laws seems to be in contradiction with the reversibility of the microscopic von Neumann equation.
 The debate of this issue goes back to the early days of statistical mechanics and is still with us (see e.g. \cite{Boltzmann1872}-\cite{Handbook2011}).
 To stick to the von Neumann equation and modify e.g. the definition of entropy and/or refer to the role of special initial conditions that are rare in some probabilistic sense cannot suffice to recover macroscopic irreversibility, because reversible motions cannot relax to a steady state in a manner independent of the initial state.
 The dynamics should tell us about the relaxation time $\tau_r$ to reach stationarity.
 To extract relaxation as an emerging qualitative feature from the von Neumann equation it needs a treatment under the condition of macroscopic $N$.
 It is long known that microscopic reversibility has one consequence which must be sacrificed for macroscopic irreversibility: recurrence of initial states after some recurrence time $T_R$.
-Thus, there is one obvious condition for macroscopic irreversibility, already formulated by Smoluchowski in 1916 \cite{Smoluchowski1916}: the available time $t_s$ to explore the system has to be negligible compared to the recurrence time $T_R$.
+Thus, there is one obvious condition for macroscopic irreversibility, already formulated by Smoluchowski in 1916 \cite{Smoluchowski1916}: the available time $t_s$ {{} up to which relevant degrees of freedom of a system are tracked} has to be negligible compared to the recurrence time $T_R$. {{} To track relevant degrees of freedom in sufficient detail $t_s$ should be of the order of the typical inverse level spacing of an isolated system of only relevant variables.
+It can thus be calculated as the density of frequency levels of an isolated system of only relevant degrees of freedom. $T_R$ can be calculated as the typical time after which the return probability of an initial state reaches again a value significantly higher than its average value.
+For a time signal as superposition of oscillations with different periods, the time $T_R$ is the common least multiplier of the periods.
+A practical way of calculation is given in \cite{Ven2015}}.
 Typically, recurrence times grow double exponential with $N$ and quickly reach super-astronomic time scales for many body systems (for a detailed discussion see \cite{Ven2015}).